mongodb/mongo-c-driver/src/libmongoc/doc/learn/get/installing.rst

 .. seealso::

-  For a complete list of package names, see: :doc:`/ref/packages`.
+  For a list of available packages and package options, see:
+  :doc:`/ref/packages`.

 .. index::